simarubhi/6dof_arm/update_log/README.md

 # Update Log

+# April 17, 2025

+-   After a long break I worked on some redesigns of the gearbox that should reduce the size and increase performance.
+-   In the coming days I'll be working on the CAD model.

 # March 20, 2025

 -   Currently working on designing a torque and longevity testing rig for the gearbox.